Periodic Solutions to Dissipative Hyperbolic Systems. I: Fredholm Solvability of Linear Problems

 It is easy to verify that any continuous $2\pi$-periodic map $U:\R \to \R$ creates a solution

 to this system.
 In particular, we have $\dim \KK=\infty$, and there exist continuous solutions to (\ref{eq:t1})--(\ref{eq:t3}) which are not classical one's.

-Let us remark that, surprisingly, an assumption of the type \reff{cass} is used also in quite another circumstances, for proving the spectrum-determined growth condition in $L^p$-spaces \cite{Guo,Luo,Neves} and in $C$-spaces \cite{Lichtner} for semiflows generated by initial value problems for hyperbolic systems of the type \reff{eq:t1}, \reff{eq:t3}. \end{rem}
+Let us remark that, surprisingly, assumptions of the type \reff{cass} are used also in quite another circumstances, for proving the spectrum-determined growth condition in $L^p$-spaces \cite{Guo,Luo,Neves} and in $C$-spaces \cite{Lichtner} for semiflows generated by initial value problems for hyperbolic systems of the type \reff{eq:t1}, \reff{eq:t3}. \end{rem}